ryle-e/ryle-radio-docs/General/Info/FMOD and Ryle Radio.md

+---
+title: FMOD and Ryle Radio
+parent: Info
+nav_order: "4"
+tags:
+nav_exclude: "true"
+---

+## This is a feature not yet fully implemented due to further FMOD integration being preferable.
+The documentation should remain the same, but for now, this feature is not accessible.

 TL;DR, FMOD is optionally used with Ryle Radio to stream audio files at runtime.
 It does not have any further integration yet.

 ---